This article may contain compensated links. Please read disclaimer for more info.

 - Book your Hotel in Riquewihr

-Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage but also to visit its 3 museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dodler.
+Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage and visit its 3 museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dolder.

 The Riquewihr’s Christmas Market is one of the most magical, combining to perfection its wonderful architectural heritage with Christmas lights and decorations.
 This Christmas market is spread over two sites: Place Fernand Zeyer and along the Esplanade des Remparts near the town hall.
 On the first three weekends, the market is extended to Rue du Général de Gaulle.

 Stroll through this fairytale Christmas market: the wooden chalets offer craft items, Christmas ornaments, and gift ideas.
-Of course, there are also chalets proposing gingerbread, pretzels, sweets, bredalas, pastries, and mulled wine.
+There are also chalets proposing gingerbread, pretzels, sweets, bredalas, pastries, and mulled wine.

 Colmar Christmas Markets